dapplets/modules-monorepo/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 This repository is built as a mono-repository.
-Lerna is used to assemble packages inside.

 ### Solution Structure